BJL156/ARM-Assembler/README.md

     - [x] Immediates.
     - [x] Registers.
     - [X] Mnemonics.
-- Parser
+- Parser.
   - [x] Converts Tokens into statements (`Stmt`).
   - [x] Creates a dynamic array of statements (`Program`).
-- Encoder
+- Encoder.
   - [x] Converts all mnemonics into machine code.
-- ELF Builder
+- ELF Builder.
   - [x] Combines ELF header, Program header, and all machine code into a binary.